 How is DNP ingested?
 It normally comes in pill format.

 Overall, DNP is an amazing compound that truly works.
 However, the same mechanisms that make it a great weight loss tool, also make it extremely dangerous.
+Specifically, 2,4 – Dinitrophenol can stimulate oxygen consumption in cells and a general spike in the metabolic rate at around an 11% increase per 100mg DNP consumed.

 It is literal poison and when abused causes death – unlike other supplements which just cause nausea and IBS like symptoms.
 The safety of DNP appears to differ greatly between people and should be used with extreme caution if used at all.